 From Our School Psychologist, Ms. Kidd...

+In January, we will be working on handling accidents, and demonstrating empathy through compassion.
+It is such a pleasure working with your children!
 Please feel free to reach out at any time.
 Thank you for your collaboration in your child’s educational experience.

 Ms. Emily Kidd, School Psychologist firstname.lastname@example.org